 In times of great stress it’s natural for us to all find some sort of escapism – and movies are the perfect way to forget about your problems (or the world’s) for a couple of hours.
 Personally, we’ve found the James Bond franchise to be among the best forms of such entertainment: the movies are pure adventure and fantasy, they have a comforting template that they mostly follow, and you can dive into the series — or even an individual film — without having to catch up on anything that came before.

-That’s why it’s so heartening to learn that — even though the new Bond film, No Time to Die, has been delayed due to the COVID-19 crisis — Amazon is making some 20 films in the series available for streaming, all in newly restored 4K UHD editions.
-Of course, you can also watch a lot of them (with commercials) on the free Pluto TV app’s dedicated Bond channel, or on demand there as well.
+That’s why it’s so heartening that — even though the new film, No Time to Die, has been delayed due to the COVID-19 crisis — most of the Bond catalog is available to watch via the major streaming platforms.
+Amazon has many of them streaming for free for Prime members, with almost all available to rent or buy.
+A number of titles are free to stream on Hulu or Netflix.
+Of course, you can also watch a lot of them (with commercials) on Pluto TV’s dedicated Bond channel, or on demand there as well.

 Dr. No (1962)

 The first Bond movie and still one of the best, Dr. No introduced so many elements of what became the series template for decades to come.
 Unsettling megalomaniac villain, world-spanning evil plan, drop-dead beautiful women, pulse-pounding chases and cold-blooded killings…they’re all here.
 And then of course there was the late, great Sean Connery, rugged, smoldering and deadly as the definitive screen Bond.